 Find the Right At-Home Career

 Technology has made it possible for many jobs to be done from home.
 First, you will need to decide upon the career you prefer.
 If you left a position that can be done from home, then you can start by talking to your supervisor to see if doing at least part of your work from home is an option.
 Sales and customer service careers can often be done from a home office, or you might try your hand at freelancing if you work in the creative arts field.
 As you search career options, keep a realistic mindset about how much you can actually do at home.
 For instance, you might want to avoid a job that requires telephone work if you lack a quiet office.
+Or if you’re looking into transitioning into a career that’s different from what you’re doing now, getting the right skills and qualifications can be done right at home with online courses like a bs healthcare administration online.
+You can juggle responsibilities at home and studies while learning new skills in case you decide to head back out working.

 That go-getter attitude of yours will eventually land you that highly sought after promotion.
 However, now is not the time to stretch your self too far.
 Remember that you are still recovering from nine months of pregnancy and several more months of newborn care.
 You may even still be nursing or trying to get back into your normal routine.
 If possible, aim to begin your first several weeks on a part-time schedule to see how your new career blends into your family life.
 This allows you to have a little extra wiggle room for the learning curve that always comes with the first week or two on a new job.